 Related: Paper Quilled Earth Day Craft for Kids to Make

 5. There are a couple of other paper quilling shapes that kids can try.
 After you make your basic coil shape, you can pinch it on one end to make a teardrop shape, or pinch it on both ends to make a leaf shape.
-You can see both options in the pictures above.
+You can see both options in the photo above.

 Related: Easy Painted Easter Egg Rocks for Kids

 6. Continue to create your design on your Easter egg until you are happy with how it looks.
-Kids can cover their whole egg if they like, or stick to more of a pattern like in our examples.
+Kids can cover their whole egg if they like, or stick to more of a pattern like in the examples.

 Create Simple Watercolor Easter Egg Art with Stickers